Applying for a security clearance is necessary for many positions at the federal and military levels.

 9. Once your security clearance is revoked, you can’t get it back.

 Having your clearance taken away is no picnic, but you do have an opportunity to have your security clearance reinstated.

 To be eligible for reinstatement, the investigation that led to the revocation must not be out of date.

 The agency that originally granted the clearance can revalidate your clearance, but only if there has been no break in service lasting two or more years, and the clearance must be for the same level as you held previously.

-10. You can get security clearance or appeal a SC decision all on your own.
+10. You can get security clearance or appeal an SC decision all on your own.

 Only a government entity or federal agency can submit a security clearance on your behalf.

-However, even with guidance from your employer, the process for obtaining a security clearance can be daunting.
+However, even with guidance from your employer, the process of obtaining a security clearance can be daunting.